ZeyadArafa/Car-Parking-System-/README.md

 VHDL Car-parking-system

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Here’s the updated README with your GitHub username:

----

 # College Parking System with VHDL

 This repository contains a VHDL-based implementation of a college parking system that integrates vehicle management, a ticketing system, fire detection, and a vending machine for drinks.
 The system supports 50 parking spaces and offers both student/staff ID validation and guest ticketing, ensuring smooth management of the parking facility.